d3vgru/nodetsam/README.md

     yarn install

-To build the client in `dist` just:
+To build the client in `client/reference/dist` just:

     npm run build